 Debt refinancing is useful for businesses that already have debt, and want to renegotiate the terms to make them more favorable.
 Essentially, you take out a new loan to repay your existing debt, allowing you to update your lending agreement to something that works better for you.
 You can get a lower interest rate this way and even improve your credit score.

-Let’s take a look at Sarah’s scenario again to get a better idea of debt refinancing.
+Let’s take a look at our friend Sarah’s scenario again to get a better idea of debt refinancing.
 Let’s say when she first started her business, she borrowed $80,000 from her bank, plus 7.4% interest.
 She’s been paying her original debt monthly ever since, but it hasn’t been paid in full yet.
 Keeping the fact that she’s opening a new business location in mind, she decides to refinance her debt instead of taking out a brand-new loan.
 This way, she can pay the rest of her original debt and negotiate a lower interest rate and better terms while she’s at it.

 Starting a business?
 See what Lightspeed can do for you